hantsy/building-restful-apis-with-springmvc-gitbook/testing.md

 #Testing

-Before release your applicaiton to the world, you have to prove it work as expected.
+Before release your applicaiton to the public world, you have to make sure it works as expected.

-Testing is the effective way to prove the codes correct.
+Testing is the most effective way to prove your codes correct.

 ##Test driven development

-In the XP and Agile world, lots of developers apply TDD in daily work.
+In the XP and Agile world, lots of developers are TDD advocate, and use it in daily work.

+The basic flow of TDD can be summaried as:

-1. Write a test firstly, and run test you will get failure, the failure indicates what to be implemented.
+1. Write a test first, then run test and get failure, failure info indicates what to do(You have not written any codes yet).
-2. Code the implementation, and run test, untill the test passed.
+2. Code the implementation, and run test again and again, untill the test get passed.
-3. Adjust test and refactor the codes, till all considerations are included.
+3. Adjust the test to add more featurs, and refactor the codes, till all considerations are included.

-But some developers like write the codes and then write test for them, it is OK.
+But some developers prefers writing codes firstly and then write tests for them, it is OK.
 There is no policy to force you accept TDD.
-For a skilled developer, both can get production in development.
+For a skilled developer, both can get production in work.

-We have written some codes in the early posts, now it is time to add some test codes.
+We have written some codes in the early posts, now it is time to add some test codes to show up how to test Spring components.

-Spring provides a test context environment, support JUnit and TestNG.
+Spring provides a test context environment for developers, it supports JUnit and TestNG.

-In this sample applcation, I will use JUnit as test runner, also use [Mockito](http://mockito.org) to test service in isolation, and use [Rest Assured](http://rest-assured.io/) fluent APIs to test REST from client view.
+In this sample applcation, I will use JUnit as test runner, also use [Mockito](http://mockito.org) to test service in isolation, and use [Rest Assured](http://rest-assured.io/) BDD like fluent APIs to test REST from client view.

 ##A simple JUnit test